Jazz@Wesley

 Tickets: $20

-> Purchase online: For online Ticket Sales, you will purchase tickets in the form of a donation.
-Enter the amount of money for tickets and meals.
-Please note the number of tickets — and meals if purchasing— in the memo.
+> Purchase online: Please note the number of tickets and meals purchased in the memo.

 > Purchase in person: Tickets are available for purchase the night of the show at the door.
 Cash and credit card accepted.